 Certain transcontinental routes within the U.S. in a Delta One business class cabin also get free Delta Sky Club access.
 But you won’t get any guesting privileges this way.

-Keep in mind that a standard domestic first-class recliner-style seat in the U.S. (or to Canada, Mexico, or the Caribbean) will not qualify for free Sky Club access.
-You need to fly in Delta One or business class internationally.
+Keep in mind that a standard domestic first-class recliner-style seat in the U.S. (or to Canada, Mexico, the Caribbean, and parts of South America) will not qualify for free Sky Club access.
+You need to fly in a Delta One cabin, domestically or internationally.

 Earn Delta Status